EvaSomewellCodes/Chorlang/TECH_SPEC.md

 3. Offer Python-like ease of use with a statically typed foundation.
 4. Encourage readable code with minimal boilerplate, following Go's style.
 5. Provide native access to OpenAI and Ollama APIs for AI-driven applications.
+6. Include a unified file system API for cross-platform development and secure sandboxing.
+7. Fail fast with clear diagnostics so developers and agents quickly see where problems occur.

 ## 2. Syntax Overview